clemsonciti/workshop-python-intro-to-hadoop/01-accessing-palmetto.md

 When logged in,
-you are presented with a welcome message and the following prompt:
+you are presented with a welcome message and the following "prompt":

 ~~~{.bash}
 [username@user001 ~]$
 ~~~

+The prompt in a bash shell usually consists of a dollar (`$`) sign, and shows that the shell is waiting for input.
-The prompt tells you your username and which node you are connected to -
+The prompt may also contain other information: this prompt tells you your username and which node you are connected to -
 `user001` is the "login" node.
-The prompt also tells you your current directory, i.e., `~`, which is short for your home directory `/home/username`.
+It also tells you your current directory, i.e., `~`, which, as you will learn shortly, is short for your *home* directory.
-We will hereby refer to the prompt as just `$`, i.e.,
+We will mostly refer to the prompt as just `$`, i.e.,

 ~~~{.bash}
 $
 ~~~

-## Structure of the Palmetto Cluster
+## Basic structure of the cluster

 <img src="fig/palmetto-structure.png" \
      alt="Structure of the Palmetto Cluster" \